Question 1: Who is required to have a Small Water System Operator certification?

 Question 21: Where do I send my forms?

 - Check with your local community water systems for a list of available operators, or advertise for a certified operator in your area.
+You may go to the Drinking Water Data Online and follow instructions for a list of Oregon operators.
+You can query by certification type, County, or the enter State.
 An operator should be able to show you a card indicating name, certification number, certification level and date of expiration.

-- You can also contact the DWS Operator Certification Unit (971-673-0413) to verify certification of an operator.
-You may also call us for a "List of Certified Operators" by county and/or the entire state.
+- You can also contact the DWS Operator Certification Unit at 971-673-0426 to verify certification of an operator.

-- Send your forms to the address below (information is also available on the SWSO application (pdf)):
+- Send your forms to the address below (information is also available on the SWSO application:

 Drinking Water Services